Federal unemployment bonus to end Sept. 4, Murphy will not extend

-In addition to the extra $300 per week, the benefits that are expiring allowed claimants who qualified to collect for a maximum of 75 weeks instead of the traditional 26 weeks.
+Among the benefits expiring is one that allowed claimants who qualified to collect for a maximum of 75 weeks instead of the traditional 26.

 The state's unemployment rate was at 7.3% for the month of July, according to the most recent data available from the U.S. Bureau of Labor Statistics.
-It remained about the same from the month before, but employers still reported difficulties filling job openings.
+It remained about the same as the previous month, but employers still reported difficulties filling job openings.

-Overall Murphy said the Department of Labor has injected $33.7 billion into the accounts of 1.6 million New Jerseyans since the start of the epidemic in March 2020, Murphy said.
+Overall, Murphy said, the Department of Labor has injected $33.7 billion into the accounts of 1.6 million New Jerseyans since the start of the epidemic in March 2020.

 REPORTER: Michelle Brunetti Post